cytopia/devilbox/docs/intermediate/setup-auto-dns.rst

 Setup Auto DNS
 **************

-If you don't want to add DNS records manually for every project, you can also use the bundled DNS server and use it's DNS catch-all feature to have all DNS records automatically available.
+If you don't want to add host records manually for every project, you can also use the bundled DNS server and use it's DNS catch-all feature to have all DNS records automatically available.

 .. important::